hallmar/Eurorack-Modules/Polyg v2/readme.md

 ## Where/how to order
-just hit me up with an e-mail at: halligauti@hotmail.com I'll let you know if i have any PCB's in stock or not.
+I won't have any PCB's in stock any time soon.
+This project is pretty much abandoned.
+You have my approval of making your own, just remember to credit me.

 ## Designed With